NguyenSonhoa/SellGUI/README.md

 + Edit ingame GUI (Beta)
 + Notify when you not input item in gui sell!
 + Can use cross Essentials + MMOItems
+# Placeholders
++ %sellgui_pricehand% (Return price item on hand of player)
++ %sellgui_pricehandfull% (Return name item fully + price on hand of player) (If item not have display name, it will return MATERIAL)
 # Next Update should be?
 + Supported MMOItems
 + Support MMOCore???